-In the past decade, investing in marijuana companies has become mainstream as more and more American enjoy above-board access to the drug.
-Recreational and medical marijuana use now is legal in more than 30 states, and that’s led to more money flowing into stocks in this industry.
+In the past decade, investing in marijuana companies has become mainstream as more and more Americans enjoy above-board access to the drug.
+Recreational marijuana use is now legal in more than 20 states, and medical use is legal in 38 states.
+That’s led to more money flowing into stocks in this industry.

-The U.S. cannabis industry, as it is known on Wall Street, could balloon to $100 billion in revenue by 2030, a 64% increase from 2020, according to projections by analysts at Cowen.
-While there are more options for investing in this burgeoning industry, most of the companies aren’t based in the U.S. and the companies have a relatively small market capitalization (or market cap, or a measure of its total value).
+The U.S. cannabis market was worth $13.2 billion in 2022 and could expand at a rate of about 14% per year between now and 2030, according to a recent report from Grand View Research.
+While there are more options for investing in this burgeoning industry, most of the companies aren’t based in the U.S., and the companies have a relatively small market capitalization (or market cap, or a measure of its total value).
 Generally speaking, companies with a small market cap can offer higher risks, along with higher potential rewards.
 Here’s what you need to know before buying marijuana stocks.

 Overview of the marijuana industry

-Even though the cannabis industry is growing, there are only a few dozen publicly-traded players.
+Even though the cannabis industry is growing, there are relatively few publicly-traded players compared to other industries.
 And because Canada legalized recreational marijuana in 2017, many pot stocks are headquartered there.
 In general, cannabis companies are broken down into the following categories:

 Industry players: These companies are directly linked to growers, offering critical products or services that might include pharmaceutical drugs, packaging or real estate investments.